The Impact of Autism on the Family

 Avoiding the downward spiral

-Without a framework to understand the autism differently and the proper tools to create effective change, every single member of the family – the child with autism, the parents and siblings – are at risk of suffering these issues.
+Without a framework to understand the autism differently and the proper tools to create effective change, every single member of the family – the child (whether a small child, teen, or young adult) with autism, the parents and siblings – are at risk of suffering these issues.

 And it’s not just mental health issues like stress, depression, and anxiety.
-According to information shared by the National Institute of Health, the family is also more likely to suffer health consequences.
+According to information shared by the National Institute of Health, the family of an individual with autism is also more likely to suffer health consequences.

 But the stress alone is such a common experience that it leads a second group of clients to reach out to us.